How to Start a Vegan Blog: Blogging as Activism

 Don’t worry.
 You can change these later, but you’ll need them for your first time logging into WordPress.

 Finding Your New Blog

-I don’t know why, but I thought that there would be an area to sign onto my blog from Bluehost cpanel.
+I don’t know why, but I thought that there would be an area to sign onto my blog from my client portal.
 This is not the case.
-Remember that Admin URL you wrote down?
+Remember that admin URL you wrote down?
 Type it into your browser.
-You should see a log-in screen that asks for your Username and Password.
+You should see a log-in screen that asks for your username and password.

 It’ll look like this: